🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Mid-size: Ferns, calatheas, pothos (think lush and leafy).

-• Texture: Moss bowls, trailing ivy, or a mini forest of maidenhair ferns.
+• Texture: Moss bowls, trailing ivy, or a mini cluster of maidenhair ferns.

-IMO: Three to five well-placed plants beat fifteen random ones every time.
+IMO, three to five well-placed plants beat fifteen random ones every single time.

 7. Cozy It Up With Forest-Inspired Textiles